nautobot/nautobot-app-golden-config/docs/user/troubleshooting/troubleshoot_credentials.md

     }
     ```

-    - Make sure the the three environment variables are defined and accessible in the worker node.
+    - Make sure the three environment variables are defined and accessible in the worker node.
+Please refer [here](https://docs.nautobot.com/projects/plugin-nornir/en/latest/user/app_feature_credentials/#environment-variables) for details:
         - NAPALM_USERNAME
         - NAPALM_PASSWORD
         - DEVICE_SECRET

 - Configuration Settings Variables
-    - Make sure the `PLUGIN_CONFIG` is correct and the credentials class is not typo'd.
+    - Make sure the `PLUGIN_CONFIG` is correct and the credentials class do not have a typo.
+    - Make sure the `username`, `password`, and `secret` is nested under `nautobot_plugin_nornir` and not under `nornir_settings`.

     ```python
     PLUGINS_CONFIG = {